Jagadeesh9hub/HuggingFace_Agent/README.md

 # GAIA Agent — HuggingFace Agents Course Unit 4

-A multi-tool AI agent built for the [HuggingFace Agents Course](https://huggingface.co/learn/agents-course) Unit 4 final assignment.
+A multi-tool AI agent built for the Huggingface assignment.
 It answers questions from the GAIA benchmark by reasoning step-by-step and calling specialized tools (Wikipedia, web fetch, YouTube transcripts, Gemini Vision/Audio, Excel/CSV parsing).

 ---